OutSystems/docs-odc/src/eap/architecture/intro.md

 ## Logging, monitoring, and analytics

-The auto scale controller collects logs and metrics from each of the app containers running in each Runtime stage cluster.
-Developers and DevOps engineers can filter logs on the on the Project Neo Portal.
+The auto-scale controller collects logs and metrics from each of the app containers running in each Runtime stage cluster.
+Developers and DevOps engineers can filter logs on the Project Neo Portal.

 Automatic monitoring by EKS replaces unhealthy app containers running in each Runtime stage cluster with a replica.